Runnable/docs/services/databases/_posts/2016-12-12-how-to-setup-your-mysql-database-template.md

 ---

 ### Next steps
-Now that your template database container has been 'baked' in with your seed file, subsequent databases that are spawned per branch will immediately start up with the seeded data.
+Now that your Template Database container has been 'baked' in with your seed file, subsequent databases that are spawned per branch will immediately start up with the seeded data.
 If you ever want to update your seed file, just click `Rebuild Without Cache` on the template container to pull a newer seed and cache it into the container image.

 Want to seed your database from S3?
 [Here is how.](/reference/upload_seed_from_s3.md)